-According to the CHAARTED and LATITUDE studies patients with high volume disease should be given ADT plus docetaxel or abiraterone.
+According to the CHAARTED1 and LATITUDE2 studies patients with high volume disease should be given ADT plus docetaxel or abiraterone.

 For patients with low volume disease - ADT + abiraterone should be given.
-The addition of abiraterone for M1 and N1M0 disease increased the overall survival (OS) according to the STAMPEDE trial .
-No OS benefit for addition of docetaxel to ADT alone was seen in the CHAARTED study.
+The addition of abiraterone for M1 and N1M0 disease increased the overall survival (OS) according to the STAMPEDE trial3.
+No OS benefit for the addition of docetaxel to ADT alone was seen in the CHAARTED study.

 Figure 1: Overall survival by PSA status after 7 months ADT (SWOG 9346):